 Import Bank Statement

-AccountEdge does not have the ability to automatically connect to your bank account and create transactions based on that.
-To import bank statements you need to visit your bank's website and download your statement.
+Unless you have a Bank Feeds subscription, AccountEdge does not have the ability to automatically connect to your bank account and create transactions based on that.
+To import bank statements, you'll need to visit your bank's website and download your statement.

 Bank statements in the formats of OFX, .QFX, .QIF, .OFC and QBO can be read by AccountEdge.